Onion

 But sometimes I make onion pakora in the rainy season with roti

 or sometimes have it only with a hot cup of tea.
-A very easy and quickly deep-fried snack that you can serve
+A very easy and quick deep-fried snack that you can serve

 Tips to make the best Onion Pakora: